irgalieri/rest101/README.md

 ## Conclusion

-As you can see the REST server response twice as fast than SOAP server.
+As you can see the REST server response is twice faster than SOAP server.